The majority of Cornell students don't use tobacco or nicotine. And of those who do, approximately two thirds want to quit.

 State and national resources

-• NYS Quitline: Call 1-866-NY-QUITS or 1-866-697-8487 for a free phone consultation with a NYS tobacco cessation specialist.
+- NYS Quitline: Call 1-866-NY-QUITS or 1-866-697-8487 – or text "QUITNOW" to 333888 – for a free consultation with a NYS tobacco cessation specialist.
 A quit coach will walk you through tips for quitting and additional resources available locally.
-The quitline also offers a free nicotine patch started quit to eligible smokers.
+The quitline also offers a free nicotine patch starter kit to eligible smokers.
+More information, educational links, and resources are listed on the QuitLine website.

-• CDC How 2 Quit: The U.S. Centers for Disease Control and Prevention site provides information on how to quit.
+- CDC How to Quit: The U.S. Centers for Disease Control and Prevention (CDC) site provides information on how to quit.

 Smartphone apps for cessation